CCI-MOC/moc-wordpress/_pages/sahara-user-guide.md

  	<li>Name: Must follow rules for valid hostname</li>
  	<li>Flavor: Make sure to move away from default m1.nano, since this will probably cause kernel panic and crash Sahara engine</li>
  	<li>Availability Zone: Just set to "nova"</li>
+        <li>Floating IP pool: optional (you can assign it later through "Instances" area); probably only need it for master node group</li>
  	<li>Storage location: choice between Ephemeral and Cinder
 <ul style="list-style-type: circle">
  	<li>Cinder can be much bigger than ephemeral disk</li>